Engee documentation

 Here:

-• hdlsetup is a logical parameter that determines whether to consider the specific hardware platform (TargetHardware).
+• 'hdlsetup' is a logical parameter that determines whether to take into account the specifics of the hardware platform (`TargetHardware').
 By default:

 hdlsetup = TargetHardware == "C" ? false : true

-Functions are conveniently used in the Types inheritance method cell to accurately determine the output type of a block based on inputs and parameters.
+The functions are conveniently used in the Types inheritance method cell to accurately determine the output block type based on inputs and parameters.

-Below is an example of a component implementing the expression a*x + b.
-The types of intermediate multiplication and final addition are specified through the parameters MulType and SumType.
-If Inherit is specified, the type is derived automatically.
+Below is an example of a component implementing the expression a*x + b'.
+The types of intermediate multiplication and final addition are set using the `MulType and SumType parameters.
+If "Inherit" is specified, the type is output automatically.

 engee function example 3